IVPN Review & Test 2020- Keep This in Mind Before Buying

 If you are looking for a VPN provider that is serious about your privacy, then IVPN might be the company for you.
 The company is determined to become the leading provider of high-security VPNs, and they have numerous policies in place to protect you.
 If you're more interested in streaming, I would look elsewhere.
 IVPN does have some servers that are capable of unblocking US Netflix but I couldn't get it to work with any other region.

 When it comes to privacy though, IVPN is impressive.
 To start with, the company located its headquarters in Gibraltar so they would not legally be required to log customer data.
 This also puts them under the jurisdiction of the EU, and they are in compliance with the Data Protection Directive (Directive 95/46/EC).
-IVPN respects their customer’s privacy starting with the signup process.
-They collect no personal information that could be used to identify their customers.
+IVPN respects customer privacy starting with the signup process.
+They collect no personal information that could be used to identify customers.
 The only thing you need to provide is a valid e-mail address to be used for such tasks as resetting your password or service notifications.
 You can even pay in cash so there will be no payment information stored at the company’s headquarters.

-P2P traffic is supported on all of their servers, and they do not limit your bandwidth in any way.
-So you can download as many files as you want with their service.
-Their network consists of 21 servers in 12 countries, but they do suggest that if you are going to use P2P software that you connect to a server outside of the USA.
+P2P traffic is supported on all of its servers, and they do not limit your bandwidth in any way.
+So you can download as many files as you want with the service.
+Its network consists of 78 servers in 45 locations, but they do suggest that if you are going to use P2P software that you connect to a server outside of the USA.
 The upstream providers in the USA are subject to receiving DCMA complaints and can shut down IVPN’s service.

 Payment options include all major credit cards, PayPal, Bitcoin along with the option to pay in cash.
-Paying in cash provides an extra layer of anonymity because IVPN does not have to store payment information on their servers.
+Paying in cash provides an extra layer of anonymity because IVPN doesn't store payment information on servers.
 However, paying with cash is only available when purchasing the annual subscription plan.

 |Number of IP addresses||100|

 - Allows 7 simultaneous connections on the Pro Plan